Eva Green: 2006–2011: Casino Royale and further roles

-2006–2013

-Green was considered for roles in The Constant Gardener (a role that went to Rachel Weisz) and The Black Dahlia.
-She was cast at the last minute for the role of Vesper Lynd in the 2006 James Bond film Casino Royale.
+Green was cast at the last minute for the role of Vesper Lynd in the 2006 James Bond film Casino Royale.
 Green was approached in mid-2005 but turned it down.
 Principal photography was already underway, and director Martin Campbell said casting the role was difficult because "we didn't have the final script and a Bond girl always had the connotation of tits 'n' ass."
 Campbell saw Green's performance in the director's cut of Kingdom of Heaven, and approached Green again.
 She read the script, and found the character of Vesper far deeper than most Bond girls.
-Green's performance was well received: Entertainment Weekly called her the fourth-best Bond girl of all time; IGN named her the best femme fatale, stating, "This is the girl that broke – and therefore made – James Bond"; and she won a BAFTA and an Empire award for her performance.
+Green's performance was critically praised, Entertainment Weekly called her the fourth-best Bond girl of all time; IGN named her the best femme fatale, stating, "This is the girl that broke – and therefore made – James Bond"; and she won the BAFTA Rising Star Award and an Empire award for her performance.
 Both awards were voted for by the British public.

+Green was considered for roles in The Constant Gardener (a role that went to Rachel Weisz) and The Black Dahlia.

+Green portrayed the witch Serafina Pekkala in the 2007 film adaptation of The Golden Compass.
+Green hoped the religious themes of the book would be preserved, but references to Catholicism were removed from the film.

+In February 2008, Green appeared in the sci-fi thriller film Franklyn as the tormented artist Emilia, (who Green compared to real-life figures Sophie Calle and Tracey Emin) and the mysterious Sally, who she described as "full of life, very witty, big sense of humor".